Easy Carrot Cake Cupcakes

 - With the mixer on low, slowly add the flour mixture to the wet ingredients.
 Mix just until combined, about 15 seconds.
 Stir in the shredded carrots by hand.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using a hand mixer), beat together cream cheese and butter for 90 seconds, or until smooth.
+- Make the frosting.
+In the bowl of a stand mixer fitted with a paddle attachment (or using a hand mixer), beat together cream cheese and butter for 90 seconds, or until smooth.
 Add the vanilla and mix until combined, about 15 seconds.
-With the mixer on low, slowly add the confectioners’ sugar and mix until incorporated, about 30 seconds.
+With the mixer on low, slowly add the confectioners' sugar and mix until incorporated, about 30 seconds.

 - Transfer frosting to a frosting bag fitted with desired tip (I used a Wilton 1A tip).
 Frost the cooled cupcakes and dust with ground cinnamon as an option.
 Serve at room temperature.